Sirsaganj

 Generally, people of Sirsaganj mainly speak Braj Bhasha which is a dialect of Hindi.
 People also speak standard Hindi.
 Many people in the town also have fluency in English.
 There are also a few speakers of Urdu and Punjabi.

 Farming and shopkeeping is the main occupation of the people of Sirsaganj.
 In Sirsaganj there also live a large number of businesspeople, servicemen, lawyers, and teachers.most of the people are related to agriculture, and potato is the main crop here.

 People of the town are generally treated as prospers.
 But there also live a large number of people under the poverty line.
 However, this town is considered a peaceful residence.
 It has a rich culture where people are conservative.
 A large number of people wear traditional clothes.

-Potatoes and cold storages

-Potatoes are the chief crop grown in the town of Sirsaganj.
-Potatoes production is highly notable in the town.
-The maximum supply of potatoes from here is to Mumbai.
-Sirsaganj also has a reputed Potato Mandi of Uttar Pradesh.
-Wheat and chili are other major crops grown in Sirsaganj.